kb1lqd/optical_comm_1/documentation/notes.md

   * PMBF170,215	from NXP looks good.
 I imported the model into LTSpice.
 Looks good, maybe a bit lower output at lower freq.
 * TO-DO: Double check op-amp stability
 * Start KICAD

+### 9/17/2020

+TO-DO:
+* Calculate:
+  * Op-amp stability
+  * Op-amp capacitive driver (AC coupling capacitance)
+* Start KiCAD (DONE)

+Status:
+I was able to start KiCAD and get a new library added for the AD8648 IC.
+I did high level sheet creation for the transmitter and the first pass drop in of components for the microphone pre-amp stage.